sidex15/PoseExercise-WebApp/README.md

 A collaboration between the proponents of the thesis titled "DEVELOPMENT OF WEB BASED APP FOR DETERMINING ANATOMICAL METRICS OF NON-LOCOMOTOR EXERCISES USING POSE ESTIMATION" for the completion of the degree of Bachelor of Science in Computer Science in Cavite State University - CCAT Campus.

 ## Features
-- Real Time Repetition Counting Using Machine Learing
+- Real Time Repetition Counting Using Machine Learning
-- Real Time Speed per Repetition Counting Using Machine Learing
+- Real Time Speed per Repetition Counting Using Machine Learning
 - Calories Burned in Session
+- Mobile Webapp compatible*
 - Register and Login
 - Session Records Viewing
+* Must use #unsafely-treat-insecure-origin-as-secure flag in chrome app

 ## Requirements
 - Python